Interested in a more personal perspective? Read our take on what makes RethinkDB different.

 RethinkDB clients can connect to any node in the cluster and queries will be automatically routed internally.
-Both simple (such as filters, joins) and composed queries (chained operations) will be broken down, routed to the appropriate machines, and executed in parallel.
+Both simple (such as filters, joins) and composed queries (chained operations) will be broken down, routed to the appropriate servers, and executed in parallel.
 The results will be recombined and streamed back to the client.

 MongoDB’s storage engine uses memory mapped files which also function as an OS-level LRU caching system.
 MongoDB can use all free memory on the server for cache space automatically without any configuration of a cache size.

 RethinkDB implements a custom B-tree aware caching mechanism.
-The cache size can be configured on a per-machine basis.
+The cache size can be configured on a per-server basis.